Plunky1997/BBS_Abundance/README.md

 ### Results

-***** Note *** The following description contains the input data and the output data/results saved on the R workspace to be used in the Rcripts.
+***** Note *** The following description contains the input data and the output data/results saved on the R workspace from the Rcripts.
 The above RScripts in the code section were labelled with a number and the code should be run in that order.
 Also if you want to produce a certain Rscript, make sure to run the precedent script which produce the input data sets for the relevant Rscript.

 ---